redlfox/resource-search-download-archive/how-to.md

 ## Search online
 ### address hack
 * switch between http and https protocols.
+* delete the subdomain in the address.
-* use direct ip address of the website
+* use direct ip address of the website.
-* try another port
+* try another ports.

 use nmap to scan open ports of a website server.